 The Netherlands is consistently recognized as having one of the best business climates by various international surveys.
-The 2019 World Economic Forum Global Competitiveness Index ranked the Netherlands as fourth among the world’s most competitive economies.
-Forbes ranked the Netherlands fourth on their 2019 Best Countries for Business list.
+The 2019 World Economic Forum Global Competitiveness Index ranked the Netherlands as fourth among the world’s most competitive economies – Forbes ranked the Netherlands fourth on their 2019 Best Countries for Business list.
 Note that neither list was updated in 2020.

 Top five reasons why U.S. companies should consider exporting to the Netherlands: